tsurdilo/temporal-java-workshop/src/main/java/io/workshop/CHAPTER4.md

 * Code in package [c4s1](c4s1)

 ## Manipulate threads inside workflow code (big "no-no") - PotentialDeadlockException
-Shows how to handle TimeoutFailure when running multiple activities in parallel
+Shows how Thread.slee in workflow code can lead to PotentialDeadlockException How to handle it?

 * Code in package [c4s2](c4s2)